-I firmly believe that ag has the potential to become an economic powerhouse in the region, especially in mv sector of arain and oilseed production.
+I firmly believe that ag has the potential to become an economic powerhouse in the region, especially in my sector of grain and oilseed production.
 We are the best positioned farmers in Western Canada to access export markets through the Port of Prince Rupert.
-We will ALWAYS need local markets. and producers who are able to meet that demand, but we also NEED to see the bigger picture of how we grow the industry and effectively capture that export market.
-That's aoina to be key to unlockina the economic potential of agriculture in the RDBN
+We will ALWAYS need local markets, and producers who are able to meet that demand, but we also NEED to see the bigger picture of how we grow the industry and effectively capture that export market.
+That's going to be key to unlocking the economic potential of agriculture in the RDBN - Survey respondent

-- Need to get Agricultural land into the hands of the next generation is there an opportunity to finance new farmers buying out retiring farmers? - Farm financing and economics - the vast land and water supply in RDBN and the huge population in Northeastern Asia which translated into huge demand of food and agriculture products are the greatest potential for next generation of ranchers and farmers. - o Innovative financing and leasing arrangements for younger producers along with a willingness to try new crops and production practices. - Low interest loans for young farmers. - Access to new markets e.g specialty markets; export markets; - o Access to the port at Prince Rupert. - o Technology to become more efficient
+- I really don't know, it cost a lot to farm unless you get handed down a farm or ranch.
+As a young farmer I find it hard to get going so that farming is my only income. - Help and education - with the financial planning of setting up a farm.
+Be truthful about profit and loss when giving the younger generation the information.
+Also tell them that government bureaucracy will drive them crazy. - There is a lot of farming knowledge in the region.
+Education around self-sufficiency can be tapped into. - Partnerships and on farm mentorships.
+Many young people want to farm (intensive/small scale model). - Need to get Agricultural land into the hands of the next generation .... is there an opportunity to finance new farmers buying out retiring farmers? - Farm financing and economics - the vast land and water supply in RDBN and the huge population in Northeastern Asia which translated into huge demand of food and agriculture products are the greatest potential for next generation of ranchers and farmers. - Innovative financing and leasing arrangements for younger producers along with a willingness to try new crops and production practices. - Low interest loans for young farmers. - o Access to new markets e.g specialty markets; export markets; - Access to the port at Prince Rupert. - Technology to become more efficient